steve-ad-s/crypto-dictionary/candlesticks/EveningStar.md

 The pattern unfolds like a story in three parts, showing the transition from bullish dominance to a bearish takeover:

 1.  **First Candle (Bullish):** A long white/green candle shows that the uptrend is strong and buyers are in full control.
-2.  **Second Candle (Indecision):** A small-bodied candle (a [[Spinning_Top]] or a [[Doji]]) that gaps up from the first candle.
+2.  **Second Candle (Indecision):** A small-bodied candle (a [[SpinningTop]] or a [[Doji]]) that gaps up from the first candle.
 This gap up is the last gasp of the bullish move.
 The small body indicates that buyers could not push the price much higher, and there is a state of indecision.
 The buying momentum is fading.
 3.  **Third Candle (Bearish):** A long black/red candle that closes well into the body of the first candle.
 This candle confirms that sellers have seized control and are aggressively pushing the price down, erasing a significant portion of the gains from the first day.

 - **Confirmation:** The pattern is considered confirmed when the price breaks below the low of the third candle.
 The deeper the third candle closes into the first candle's body, the more bearish the signal.